Written by

 Your personal preference for colours as well as the latest trends for kitchen styling are also sound ways to think about colour.
 Choosing trending colours will help you achieve a contemporary look which will make your space feel fresh and inviting.
 In terms of personal preferences, you should also accept that at the end of the day, you’ll spend more time in your kitchen than anyone else so it's fair to prioritise your own tastes too.

 Different tile finishes bring different textural qualities to a kitchen.
 Glossy tiles are good for those that like a sheen with soft highlights while matt tiles can add depth and dimension to a space.
 Grouting itself has a tactile quality to it and you’ll need to decide how much of it you want to show, opting for narrow, standard or wide grout lines.
-These days, you can also choose the colour of your grouting with more and more taking the opportunity to use contrasting grout, for example, dark grout against light tiles, for visual impact.
+These days, you can also choose the colour of your grouting with more and more homeowners taking the opportunity to use contrasting grout, for example, dark grout against light tiles, for visual impact.

 Sizing has already been covered in other sections fairly comprehensively with a balanced approach being the most appropriate (though there are always exceptions).
 However, tile shape has not and there are more options here than you might think.
 Besides square and rectangular shapes you’ll also find circle, triangle, diamond, hexagonal, rhombus, scalloped, mosaic tiles and more.
 It takes a certain amount of interior design skill to pull some of these off but they can be dazzling and a whole lot of fun.